Cost Effective Pre-Purchase Building Inspection Reports and Timber Pest Inspections in Perth

-As a final note, ensure that before engaging a building inspector for your pre-purchase building inspection that you have reviewed the inspection agreement.
+As a final note, ensure that before engaging a building inspector for your pre purchase building, structural and pest Inspection (Perth area) that you have reviewed the inspection agreement.
 This document is usually supplied with the quote and before the building inspector conducts the pre purchase structural building inspection and it should state very clearly the purpose, scope, acceptance criteria and a clear list of any exclusions which will not be included in the inspection and/or report.

 If you have any questions about your planned pre purchase structural building and pest inspection in Perth, get in touch with us to discuss your requirements and to obtain a free quote.